-Hi, I am currently an RS intern at Google DeepMind.
-I am also a fourth-year Ph.D. student in Machine Learning at the University of Cambridge advised by Mihaela van der Schaar in the Machine Learning and Artificial Intelligence group.
-To date, I have published nine papers in top-tier ML conferences (NeurIPS [spotlight], ICML [long oral], ICLR [spotlight] and AISTATS).
+I was a recent RS intern at Google DeepMind, and I am a fourth-year Ph.D. student in Machine Learning at the University of Cambridge advised by Mihaela van der Schaar FRS in the Machine Learning and Artificial Intelligence group.
+To date, I have published twelve papers as first or joint first author in top-tier ML conferences (NeurIPS [spotlight], ICML [long oral], ICLR [spotlight], RSS and AISTATS).

 PhD in Machine Learning, 2021 - 2025